codecov/gazebo/README.md

 > We believe that everyone should have access to quality software (like Sentry), that’s why we have always offered Codecov for free to open source maintainers.
 >
-> By open sourcing Codecov, we’re not only joining the community that’s supported us from the start — but also want to make sure that every developer can contribute to and build on the Codecov experience.
+> By making our code public, we’re not only joining the community that’s supported us from the start — but also want to make sure that every developer can contribute to and build on the Codecov experience.

 Gazebo is the Front-end SPA of Codecov.
 It's a greenfield project we kicked off in November 2020 with the ambition of rewriting all the legacy pages from [codecov.io](https://github.com/codecov/codecov.io) and [codecov-client](https://github.com/codecov/codecov-client) in a single repository with a more modern approach.